-The focus of this transportation noise assessment is the proposed residential building located at 5523-5555 Fraser Street and 5578 George Street in Niagara Falls, Ontario.
-The development comprises a rectangular four-storey residential building with a rooftop terrace along the west elevation and outdoor parking to the north.
+The focus of this transportation noise assessment is the proposed residential building located at 5584 Fraser Street in Niagara Falls, Ontario.
+The development comprises a rectangular four-storey residential building with a rooftop terrace at the northeast corner.
+The building consists of residential units at levels two, three, and four, with balconies along all elevations, and a floorplate setback at level three.